 Important: To demonstrate, I am using a TP-Link TL-WR740N Router.
 Each router comes with different settings.
 So you might need to figure out some settings by yourself.
 But, the process is the same for every router.

 You may have changed some router settings previously.
 Or, you may have forgotten the router’s WiFi Password.
 So, it would be better if you first reset your router.
 Every router comes with a reset button at the back.
 You can press it by using a small PIN.

 For TP-Link Routers

-First, connect TP-Link Router to Power Adapter and turn it on.
+First, connect the TP-Link Router to the Power Adapter and turn it on.
 Now, wait for a few seconds to turn it on properly with all required LED lights.